d-w-arnold/AppleScript_Timestamp-Media/README.md

 # AppleScript Timestamp Media

-An AppleScript for renaming image and video files by their creation date, within a specific folder.
+Rename image and video files by their creation date, within a specific folder.

 Uses the EXIF (Exchangeable Image File) creation date meta-data stored for each file.